youhane/jobBox/README.md

 # jobBox

-College project
+College project (Human and Computer Interaction 2nd Semester) Actually no Backedn
-no backend yet

 ## Made with

-tailwindcss
+TailwindCSS